azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 # Include an Azure AD access token through a B2C token, as part of a B2C Sign In

-## Community Help and Support
-Use [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-ad-b2c) to get support from the community.
-Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [azure-ad-b2c].
-If you find a bug in the sample, please raise the issue on [GitHub Issues](https://github.com/azure-ad-b2c/samples/issues).
-To provide product feedback, visit the Azure Active Directory B2C [Feedback page](https://feedback.azure.com/forums/169401-azure-active-directory?category_id=160596).

 ## Scenario
 This sample solution demonstrates how to sign in through a B2C policy to a federated identity provider, Azure AD in this case, and include the original identity provider token, an Azure AD bearer token, as a claim in the B2C token.
 It also shows how to call the Graph API of the users’ home Azure AD tenant using the issued Azure AD Bearer token.
 For reference, similar capability can be achieved to receive the original identity provider’s id token [using the built-in B2C user flows](https://docs.microsoft.com/en-us/azure/active-directory-b2c/idp-pass-through-user-flow).